ehulders/Meraki-Ansible-Deployment/readme.md

 ## CICD - Continuous Integration, Continuous Delivery.
 But for networks

 As we've demonstrated in our network above this could form part of a CICD pipeline to automate the deployment of branches.
 This is known as NetDevOps.
-The devices and network elements can be defined through a YAML file like the example below, you could refer to this as infrastructure as code as our infrastructure is being defined by these YAML files.
+The devices and network elements can be defined through a YAML file like the example below, you could refer to this as 'infrastructure as code' as our infrastructure is being defined by these YAML files.
 As new files are added to the source control for each branch we can automate CICD functionality (e.g. Gitlab CICD or Github actions) to automatically run the the playbook and deploy our branches.

 In this scenario we can define the devices to be added to our network and the template to be bound from our YAML file definition.
 Like the below example where we define 4 devices to be added to the network, the Ansible playbook will read these files (included in the repo) and use the variables to carry out the required tasks in the playbook.
 Should you wish to add more or less devices to your network you just need to edit the YAML file with the appropriate number of devices.